-30 Raw milk handling requirements
+30 Handling requirements

-Milk for raw milk products must be kept separate from milk used or intended to be used for dairy products that are not raw milk products.
+Milk for raw milk cheese must be kept separate from milk used or intended to be used for dairy products that are not a raw milk cheese.

-The collection and transport of milk for raw milk products needs to effectively manage the potential for cross-contamination between milk suitable for raw milk products and milk for general dairy processing.
+The collection and transport of milk for raw milk cheese needs to effectively manage the potential for cross-contamination between milk suitable for raw milk cheese manufacture and milk for general dairy processing.
 The food safety program should document the system in place that ensures segregation is maintained.

-Regardless of whether collection and transport of milk for raw milk products involves vehicles or is small in scale (e.g. transported in small vessels such as buckets), equipment and containers must be able to be effectively cleaned, prevent contamination and the process used be able to segregate milk for raw milk products from milk for general dairy processing.
+Regardless of whether collection and transport of milk for raw milk cheese involves vehicles or is small in scale (e.g. transported in small vessels such as buckets), equipment and containers must be able to be effectively cleaned, prevent contamination and the process used be able to segregate milk for raw milk cheese from milk for general dairy processing.
 The elements that may need to be addressed in such a system include the following:

-- Milk for raw milk products should be collected before collection of any milk for general dairy processing.
-Once a milk transfer line has been exposed to milk for general dairy processing, it should not be re-used for milk for raw milk products until it has been thoroughly cleaned and sanitised. - If a farm produces both milk for raw milk products and for general dairy processing, then the former needs to be transferred first with the clean milk transfer lines before the milk for general dairy processing is transferred to a separate compartment on the tanker. - The use of separate and defined vessels and milk collection equipment for collecting milk for raw milk products.
-The use of a dedicated milk tanker for the collection and transport of milk for raw milk products must be used if collecting from multiple farms. - All hoses, pumps, pipes, sampling equipment and milk contact surfaces must be clean and sanitised before approved milk can be collected.
+- Milk for raw milk cheese should be collected before collection of any milk for general dairy processing.
+Once a milk transfer line has been exposed to milk for general dairy processing, it should not be re-used for milk for raw milk cheese until it has been thoroughly cleaned and sanitised. - If a farm produces both milk for raw milk cheese and for general dairy processing (i.e. two herds are maintained), then the former needs to be transferred first with the clean milk transfer lines before the milk for general dairy processing is transferred to a separate compartment on the tanker. - The use of separate and defined vessels and milk collection equipment for collecting milk for raw milk cheese.
+The use of a dedicated milk tanker for the collection and transport of milk for raw milk cheese must be used if collecting from multiple farms. - All hoses, pumps, pipes, sampling equipment and milk contact surfaces must be clean and sanitised before milk can be collected.

-Additional considerations for transport of milk for raw milk products
+Additional considerations for transport of milk for raw milk cheese